jocerfranquiz/kladia/README.md

     print({g.to_dict()})  # {'graph': {0: {'color': 'red', 0: {'weight': 1}}}}

-For convinience, Graph class only manage dictionaries for graphs, nodes and links.
+For convenience, Graph class only manage dictionaries for graphs, nodes and links.
 Properties has not restrictions whatsoever.

 ## Why Kladia?

-**Kladia**  🌿 is the latinisation of the greek word **κλαδιά**, that means *branch* or *twig*.
+**Kladia**  🌿 is the latinization of the greek word **κλαδιά**, that means *branch* or *twig*.
 It is also the name of a genus of plants that includes the *olive tree*.

 ## TODOs